arturonline/docs/ms/xamarin/Data Template/DataTemplates.md

     </ContentView.Content>
 </ContentView>
 ```

+## #2: Use the template

-Use the new design wherever:
+Now you can use the new design inside any Flyout datatemplate:

 ```xml
 <!-- AppShell.xaml -->